-3 Basic configurations
+3 Basic Configurations

-The fundamental design of a thermo-optic phase shifter typically involves a straight silicon waveguide accompanied by a parallel heater, resulting in a device that is invariant along the propagation direction.
-The heater is constructed from an electrically conductive material, designed to allow the flow of an electrical current and consequently generate Joule heating, described by the equation $P_h = I_h^2 R_h$ , where $I_h$ represents the current flowing through the heater, and $R_h$ denotes the resistance of the heater.
-Additionally, an alternative approach to heater design involves doping the silicon waveguide itself, thereby enabling the waveguide to function as the heater by facilitating electrical conductivity and heat generation directly within the silicon.
+The fundamental design of a TOPS typically involves a straight silicon waveguide accompanied by a parallel heater, resulting in a device that is invariant along the propagation direction.
+The heater is constructed from an electrically conductive material, designed to allow the flow of an electrical current and consequently generate joule heating, described by the equation $P_h = I_h^2 R_h$ , where $I_h$ represents the current flowing through the heater, and $R_h$ denotes the resistance of the heater.
+In addition, an alternative approach to heater design involves doping the silicon waveguide itself, thereby enabling the waveguide to function as the heater by facilitating electrical conductivity and heat generation directly within the silicon.